d12frosted/elpa-mirror/gnu/corfu-readme.txt

 You may also want to look into my [[https://github.com/minad/vertico][Vertico]] package, which provides a vertical minibuffer completion system.
 Vertico is the minibuffer counterpart of Corfu.

+* Caveats

+This package is experimental and new.
+I am not yet claiming that this package works correctly.
+There are a few known caveats.

+- No caching, the completion table is called directly.
+- The =:exit-function= handling is probably insufficient.
+- The overlay popup is brittle (Alternatives: Posframe, Postip?)
+- The thin popup borders are only drawn if =line-spacing=nil=.
+- The abort handling could be improved.
+Undo the completion input?
+- The ~completion-in-region-mode-predicate~ is deliberatly ignored in order to give the completion style full control.
+This predicate checks if the start position of the completion changed by calling the backend.
+- Completion is terminated if there are no matches.
+Add optional confirmation?
+- Company kind icons are not supported (~company-kind~)
+- Company metadata is not shown (~company-docsig~)

 * Contributions